jkboxomine/goldmark-headingid/README.md

 * goldmark takes into account ASCII alphanumeric (one-byte) only while generating auto heading IDs, simply discarding extended latin characters (2 bytes) and other international characters (3 bytes).
 * goldmark considers only a small set of punctuations during the auto heading ID generation.
-As a result, the IDs for headings with other punctuations become less readable and identifiable.
+As a result, the IDs for headings with other punctuations become less readable or identifiable.

+With this extension,

+* All unicode letter and number code points are preserved, and converted to lowercase as necessary.
+* All punctuations are taken into account and converted to hyphen as appropriate.

 Installation
 --------------------